MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-webthreatdefense.md

 <!--/Scope-->
 <!--Description-->

 This policy setting determines whether Enhanced Phishing Protection is in audit mode or off.
-Users do not see any notifications for any protection scenarios when Enhanced Phishing Protection is in audit mode.
-When in audit mode Enhanced Phishing Protection captures unsafe password entry events and sends telemetry through Microsoft Defender.
+Users don't see any notifications for any protection scenarios when Enhanced Phishing Protection is in audit mode.
+When in audit mode, Enhanced Phishing Protection captures unsafe password entry events and sends telemetry through Microsoft Defender.

-If you enable this policy setting or don’t configure this setting, Enhanced Phishing Protection is enabled in audit mode and your users are unable to turn it off.
+If you enable this policy setting or don’t configure this setting, Enhanced Phishing Protection is enabled in audit mode, and your users are unable to turn it off.

 If you disable this policy setting, Enhanced Phishing Protection is off.
-When off, Enhanced Phishing Protection does not capture events, send telemetry, or notify users.
+When off, Enhanced Phishing Protection doesn't capture events, send telemetry, or notify users.
 Additionally, your users are unable to turn it on.

 <!--/Description-->
 <!--ADMXMapped-->